Last Updated on by

 All of the tips and strategies in this article aren’t just follower-building strategies, they are best practices for Twitter in general.
 Obviously, if you follow best practices, you’re going to get more, targeted and engaging followers.

 Did you know how Twitter started?
-Jack Dorsey talked about his inspiration for Twitter in an NPR interview a few months ago:
+Jack Dorsey talked about his inspiration for Twitter in an NPR interview.

 Polish up Your Profile

 Nobody wants to follow a faceless brand, so improving your profile includes using a headshot for your profile picture.
 There’s no need to pose yourself in unusual ways – just a picture of your face looking straight into the lens will do.
 At the least, have a photo of your brand’s logo if you don’t use a mug shot of yourself.
 Next, make sure you have a solid bio that lets people know who you are and your interests.

 1. Use your real name (and don’t use underscore) I realize your real name may not be available, but try to get as close as possible.
 This isn’t an AOL chat room circa 1997, this is business (at least partially).

 2. Use a real picture (especially if it’s a real name) Twitter is about human connections.
 Don’t use a cartoon, a dog, a tree or any other animate or inanimate object for your profile picture.
 A simple headshot is great.
 Preferably with some interest.
 Make sure you’re smiling.
 People don’t want to follow @captainbadattitude

 3. Treat your bio like SEO copy Each Twitterer has multiple spheres in which they operate, sometimes intersecting and overlapping.
 You want to belong to as many spheres as are practical and relevant to your interests and expertise.
 It’s helpful if you define your spheres before jumping in, as it will make your following decisions and bio creation much easier.